 Dimples

 A dimple system aids the flight of the ball by reducing the effects of the wind on the golf ball’s surface.
-The reason that dimples are so important is because it allow the ball to travel extended distances with accuracy.
+The reason dimples are so important is that they allow the ball to travel extended distances with accuracy.

 Price